bolt/docs/source/content-in-templates.md

 Content in templates
 ====================

-Perhaps the thing you'll do most in templates, is access records of content.
+Perhaps the thing you'll do most in templates is access records of content.
 Either by requesting specific content, or implicitly when requesting pages that are the defaults for certain contenttypes.

 Using a {{ record }}
 ----------------------